Please do not use any of the licensed supplies without purchasing them first.

 Drag the pattern around a significant amount.

-Highlight the first frame in your animation pallet.
+Highlight the first frame in your animation panel.

 Shift + Click on the last frame in the animation to select all frames.

-In the layers pallet, highlight the Bow layer.
+In the layers panel, highlight the Bow layer.

 Hold the ctrl/cmd button and highlight the mask layer with the pattern overlay.